devopswise/cdt/README.md

 ## Getting Started

 Easiest way to getting started is using docker installer [dwtools-installer](http://www.dropwizard.io/1.0.2/docs/). it launches an ec2 instances(t2.medium), then runs ansible code to install applications.
+You will end up with:
+ - a workspace in your docker instance
+ - sample wordpress application up and running
-You will end up with publicly accessible, where you run your changes.
+ - a secured ec2 server accessible with ssh, where you can run your changes.
+ - your pem file, downloaded into your workspace

 ### Prerequisites